MJKirk/latex-stuff/README.md

 ## Images

-In [images](images) there will be various logos for use in talks / posters.
+In [images](images) there are various logos for use in talks / posters.